Welcome to the Roton Quantum Model - a rotational resonance framework

 Propagation speed read↗

-As a consequence, the propagation of energy-density oscillations (energy-pressure changes) is not instantaneous but limited by this inertial response.
-The effective reaction speed is further constrained or rather driven by the level of respective background fluctuations.
-Stable rotating entities shift their position only probabilistically, as they continuously seek configurations of higher energy-density optimization.
-While the LEDO field wobbles due to background fluctuations — an oscillatory field integral not tied to spatial distance—objects gradually settle into rotation axes and locations that represent more energetically favorable states.
+As a result, the propagation of energy-density oscillations is not instantaneous but constrained by this inertial response.
+The effective reaction speed is further shaped by ambient background fluctuations of the LEDO-Field.
+Rotating entities therefore shift position only probabilistically, continuously exploring configurations of improved energy-density balance.
+While the LEDO-Field itself fluctuates globally as an oscillatory integral independent of spatial distance, objects gradually settle into rotation axes and locations that correspond to more energetically favorable states.

 Light

-Postulate: A Photon is a basic Roton with a single 1 dimensional oscillation.
+Postulate: A photon is a basic Roton with a single one-dimensional oscillation.

-Take away: A photon can travel on non-linear trajectories with no speed loss provided the rotation axis remains unchanged.
+Takeaway: A photon may follow non-linear trajectories without loss of speed, provided its rotation axis remains unchanged.

 Elementary Particles read↗